 - Where technology permits, allow students to watch the talks independently.
 This will allow the freedom and flexibility to stop and write notes, listen to sections again or pause to look in more detail at graphics or graphs

 In 2017, I set my students and me a target of watching more TED Talks.
-I installed the TED talk app, shown below, on my phone and downloaded a whole raft of talks that I could watch on the go when I had a spare few minutes – on the train, waiting for a bus, sitting in an airport lounge.
+I installed the TED Talks app, on my phone and downloaded a whole raft of talks that I could watch on the go when I had a spare few minutes – on the train, waiting for a bus, sitting in an airport lounge.

 I enjoyed listening to experts in my subject area better informing me about their areas of expertise so that I could relay this to students.
 I set up a notes section on my phone so I could take screenshots of talks I enjoyed and write down important quotes or facts for later on when I needed them in teaching.